T-Fang/T-Fang.github.io/_projects/wottlenft.md

 WottleNFT wants to make Cardano NFT as easy and as accessible to everyone.
 As such, we have implemented a whole new in-browser experience that offers the lowest minting service fee in the market.
 Mint 1 Cardano NFT for 1 ADA in just under 1 Minute with our very own Nami Wallet enabled NFT-minter.

+_For detailed technical report of this project, please visit the [GitHub Repository](https://github.com/T-Fang/WottleNFT)._

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/projects/WottleNFT/WottleNFT_poster.png" title="WottleNFT Poster" class="img-fluid rounded z-depth-1" %}